yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. From Visual Studio, run the ContosoEvents.Web application.
+1. From Visual Studio, run the ContosoEvents.Web application

-2. Place an order from the website, filling in the missing billing fields.
+2. Place an order from the website, filling in the missing billing fields

 #### Exit criteria:

--  Once the order is queued for processing, you will be redirected to a results page indicating Success and showing you your order id that was queued as confirmation.
+-  Once the order is queued for processing, you will be redirected to a results page indicating Success and showing you your order id that was queued as confirmation

 ### Task 3: Publish the web app